-The fear this sentence evokes is real, but can be quieted by facts.
+The fear this sentence creates is real, but can be quieted by facts.
 Most abnormalities on a mammogram are NOT breast cancer.

 What is a screening mammogram?

 During a screening mammogram, the breast is X-rayed in two different positions: from top to bottom and from side to side.
-When a mammogram is viewed, breast tissue appears white and opaque, and fatty tissue appears darker and translucent.
+When a mammogram is viewed, breast tissue appears white and opaque (cloudy), and fatty tissue appears darker and translucent (semitransparent).

 A potentially abnormal screening mammogram

-After the additional evaluation is complete, most women who have potential abnormalities on a screening mammogram will be found to have nothing wrong.
+After this additional evaluation is complete, most women who have potential abnormalities on a screening mammogram are found to have nothing wrong.

 What is a diagnostic mammogram?

-Diagnostic mammograms are done for women who have potential abnormalities detected on a screening mammogram.
-Magnification views are often done to get a better picture of the area of concern.
-These mammograms are also done for women who have signs or symptoms related to the breasts.
-Diagnostic mammograms differ from screening mammograms in that the potential abnormality or symptom is the focus of the examination.
+Diagnostic mammograms are done for women who have potential abnormalities that have been detected on a screening mammogram.
+These mammograms are also done for women who have signs or symptoms related to the breasts (symptomatic).
+Diagnostic mammograms differ from screening mammograms in that they focus on the potential abnormality or symptom.

 Depending on the potential abnormality, different studies might be done.
-In some women, only additional mammographic images are needed.
-In other women, additional mammographic images and an ultrasound are done.
+Some women need only additional mammographic images.
+Other women will have additional mammographic images and an ultrasound.

 What is a digital mammogram?

-Digital mammograms are newer technology films that use the computer to produce your images.
-The equipment is very much like a digital camera.
-The equipment can see things better, especially in terms of dense breast.
+Digital mammograms are newer technology films that use the computer to produce the images.
+The equipment is very much like a digital camera and can see things better, especially in the case of dense breasts.
 Digital mammograms are usually recommended for dense breast tissue or for women under the age of 50.
 The films cannot be lost.
-However, the amount of compression and radiation is the same as analog films.
+However, the amount of compression (squeezing) and radiation is the same as with analog films.

 How accurate is mammography?